Tag Archives: publishing

 Hail to the Queen!

-I attended Houston Writers Guild first IndieFest Conference “Indiepalooza” this past weekend.
-With Indie-Publishing becoming more and more popular, this event held vital tools and information in phases through the process of Self-Publishing.
-The two-day conference included guest speakers, authors and a panel of experts in the industry.
+I attended Houston Writers Guild’s first IndieFest Conference, “Indiepalooza” this past weekend.
+With Indie-Publishing becoming more and more popular, this event provided vital tools and information in phases throughout the self-publishing process.
+The two-day conference featured guest speakers, authors, and a panel of industry experts.
 I couldn’t take notes fast enough!
 I am happy to report that this will be an annual event.

 11990286_10207939536395091_1781164514_o

-One special moment for me was finally meeting Kathy L. Murphy, a licensed cosmetologist and an avid reader who opened a beauty/bookstore called Beauty and the Book in early 2000.
-Eventually she started a book club for women who like to read and to have fun.
-Pulpwood Queens became the name for her club.
-Today, the Tiara wearing Pulpwood Queen Kathy presides over nearly 600 book clubs and she herself is now a published author.
+One special moment for me was finally meeting Kathy L. Murphy, a licensed cosmetologist and avid reader, who opened a beauty and bookstore called Beauty and the Book in early 2000.
+Eventually, she started a book club for women who enjoy reading and have fun.
+Pulpwood Queens became the name of her club.
+Today, the Tiara-wearing Pulpwood Queen, Kathy, presides over nearly 600 book clubs, and she is now a published author.
 In 2008, Grand Central Publishing released her book, “The Pulpwood Queens’ Tiara-Wearing, Book-Sharing Guide to Life.”
 It not only sold well, but I hear there’s also a movie in the making from Dream Worlds!

 As an author, whether you decide to publish the traditional route or the self-publishing route, here are some takeaways I jotted down from Kathy’s presentation Saturday night: